SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 ### Token Padding

-**Important: This section doesn't apply to OpenAI API.
-SillyTavern will always use a matching tokenizer for OpenAI models.**
+**Important: This section doesn't apply to Chat Completions API.
+SillyTavern will always use a matching tokenizer for these models.**

 SillyTavern cannot use a proper tokenizer provided by the model running on a remote instance of KoboldAI or Oobabooga's TextGen, so all token counts assumed during prompt generation are estimated based on the selected [tokenizer](#tokenizer) type.